 The European project SHOWCASE aims to deliver tools to facilitate the transition towards more biodiversity-friendly farming practices.
 Its first work package aims to develop a multi-disciplinary approach - including farm production, biodiversity protection and social impacts - that will be tested and evaluated in a network of Experimental Biodiversity Areas (EBAs).
 In this context, the present Deliverable (D1.2) aims at identifying a set of relevant biodiversity, ecosystem service and farm indicators to be measured in the different EBAs.
-D1.2 is a follow up of M1.2 which describes the experimental framework and the standardized protocols that have been agreed on so far in SHOWCASE.
 It is a living document, thus can be updated over time.
+The first part of the document presents the general framework (farm interventions, selection of indicators), then we provide a list of core and optional indicators, then we describe in detail the protocols.
+The deliverable also includes a short section on how interventions in each EBA were chosen in regard to biodiversity objectives.
 D1.2 compiles all the finalized protocols.

-Based on previous projects, and on an iterative process of bilateral discussions, workshops and circulated drafts between the EBAs project partners, we propose here a minimum set of core biodiversity indicators, which will be measured in all EBA sites based on a standardized measurement protocol.
-We also list additional indicators, which may be appropriate for some of the EBAs, depending on their farm type and type of intervention.
-In general, these indicators are grouped in four main categories: (i) habitat and species, (ii) ecosystem services, (iii) management and (iv) socio-economic indicators.
+Based on previous projects, and on an iterative process of bilateral discussions, workshops and circulated drafts between the EBA project partners, we propose here a minimum set of core biodiversity indicators, which are being measured in all EBAs based on a standardized measurement protocol.
+The present document provides detailed protocols for the three core biodiversity indicators: plants, bees and spiders.
+In addition, agronomic yield measures will be added at a later stage.
+Other protocols, that are not mandatory but options which each EBA could choose to apply, are also provided.
+These additional protocols and indicators may be appropriate for some of the EBAs, depending on their farm type and type of intervention.
+All indicators discussed in detail in this report are grouped in three main categories: (i) habitat and species, (ii) ecosystem services and (iii) management.
+Socio-economic indicators are the topic of another task within SHOWCASE.